 Since 2011, the Department for Education has provided extra funds to schools with Service pupils in the form of the Service Pupil Premium (SPP).
-SPP pays £335 directly to the school each year per Service pupil, to help the school fund measures to reduce disadvantage that Service children may face.
+SPP pays £340 directly to the school each year per Service pupil, to help the school fund measures to reduce disadvantage that Service children may face.
 SPP is also intended to provide additional pastoral support that Service children may need, due to their frequent mobility or during periods when a parent is deployed.
-The funds can be claimed by all state-maintained schools, including academies and free schools.27

-SPP Example - Some secondary schools use money received from the SPP to employ a dedicated member of staff with responsibility for oversight of the personal and academic development of Service children.
+The funds can be claimed by all state-maintained schools, including academies and free schools.28 responsibility for oversight of the personal and academic development of Service children.
 An adult mentor who understands the demands placed on working parents in the Armed Forces, as well as the implications for the children can be very valuable.
-Mentors can also be useful to track the progress, attendance, and commitment to learning as well as pastoral welfare support to this group of young people.28
+Mentors can also be useful to track the progress, attendance, and commitment to learning as well as pastoral welfare support to this group of young people.29